 What Species Can You Use Unhooking Mats for?

-As previously stated, unhooking mats have been used in the carp angler spheres for many years and it is carp angling that they are most associated with.
+As previously stated, unhooking mats have been used in carp angling spheres for many years and it is carp angling that they are most associated with.

 However, more and more pike anglers are using them as well to handle their big catches, which makes a whole lot of sense, as pike have fairly sensitive skin and slime layers.